Joe Town

 Joe Town is a village, near Newton, in the Western Area Rural District of Sierra Leone.
 Joe Town is about twenty five miles outside Freetown.

-The main industry in Joe town is farming.
+The main industry in Joe Town is farming.
 The village is inhabited by several ethnic groups, and the primary language of communication in Joe Town is the Krio language.
-The village is home to the St. Joseph Primary School at Joe Town.
+The village is home to the St. Joseph Primary School at Joe Town and MedMed Games.